nicklyz/Polymetric-View-D3/README.md

 ## Avaliable Attribute Parameters in Each Layout:
 * position-x:  X position representation of each rectangle/node/circle, only avaliable in Checker Plot
 * position-y:  Y position representation of each rectangle/node/circle, only avaliable in Checker Plot
-* width:       Width representation of each rectangle/node/circle, avaliable in all layouts
+* width:       Width representation of each rectangle/node/circle, Not avaliable in Tree Map
-* height:      Height representation of each rectangle/node/circle, not avaliable in Iteractive Tree
+* height:      Height representation of each rectangle/node/circle, not avaliable in Iteractive Tree and Tree Map
 * color:       Range of color representation of each rectangle/node/circle, avaliable in all layouts
 * sort:        The parameter we use to sort rectangles/nodes/circles, only avaliable in Checker Plot and Tree Map